 A Child’s Experience with a Postpartum Depressed Mother

-She had been a very good help in a critical situation where one of the friends had lost control over his money, having spent everything on the wrong things and had loads of unpaid bills.
+She had been an excellent help in a critical situation where one of the friends had lost control over his money, having spent everything on the wrong things and had loads of unpaid bills.
 She sat down at the friend’s room, let the others do the cleaning, which was also very needed, and opened the letters from the creditors one by one.

-I asked if I could make an interview on her experience on growing up with a mother who was mentally ill and a father who had to get a divorce because of that.
+I asked if I could make an interview on her experience of growing up with a mother who was mentally ill and a father who had to get a divorce because of that.

 We sat down at a cosy café with a cheesecake each and Stephanie told me her story: